j-o-e-d-o-e/git/INTERMEDIATE.md

 - apply the changes from one or more existing commits
 - each cherry-picked commit becomes a new commit on the current branch
 - but, the hash of these new commits differs from the hash of the cherry-picked commit, since its parent-commit and metadata differs
-- useful for copying a specific change/commit from another branch instead of merging branches and getting all changes
+- useful for copying a specific change from another branch instead of merging branches and getting all changes
 - `git cherry-pick <commit>` copies specified commit (e.g. hash or tag) into current branch and creates new commit
 - commit message is by default equal to the original message of the cherry-picked commit
 - with option `-e` a new commit message can be edited
 - commits which are merge-commits cannot be cherry-picked
-- cherry-picking can result in conflicts to be resolved
+- cherry-picking can result in conflicts

 ### Force push